leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Now here's a critical question that both tests our understanding and shows the improvements in the new model.
 In the old model, could we solve any part of the process before we had solved the previous parts?

-**No, since we had to run everything in sequence.** We need the result from the previous step, in order to predict the next step.
+**No, since we had to run everything in sequence.** Both the position and the context of the words matter, so we want to process all of it one word at a time.
 We can't skip any parts, as every step is dependent on the previous one, in a recurring fashion.
 This is also why the old model is known as a [recurrent neural network](http://karpathy.github.io/2015/05/21/rnn-effectiveness/ "RNN").
 Because of this, the computation of the prediction also becomes slow once our input text becomes large.

 Enter the transformer model.